Meet HVTP’s Board of Directors

 MS Nutrition, Syracuse University

-I opened the Cornwall Yarn Shop, Ltd. in 2004 as a means of keeping me busy in retirement while doing something I loved.
+I opened the Cornwall Yarn Shop, Ltd. in 2004 as a means of keeping myself busy in retirement while doing something I loved.
 I was hoping to offer some locally produced yarn, but was greatly disappointed to find none existed.
 Fast forward to now - I am still in business and happy to say I have my own custom-milled yarn line: Hudson Valley Fibers, made in the region from all locally-sourced wool and alpaca.
-I am excited about the future of the farm to fabric industry.
+I am excited about the future of the farm-to-fabric industry.

 I grew up on a dairy farm in Central New York, the 4th child of a John Deere dealer.
-Both businesses were family-owned and operated and place my roots solidly in New York State agriculture.
-My husband and I raised our 2 children in Cornwall, NY where my shop is located, and where we still reside today.
+Both businesses were family-owned and operated, and placed my roots solidly in New York State agriculture.
+My husband and I raised our two children in Cornwall, NY, where my shop is located, and where we still reside today.

 www.midnightmercantile.com